shaps80/Peek/README.md

 An all new reporting system allows you to export screenshots, metadata and even suggested values using the iOS native share sheet.

 ## Accessibility
-Peek itself is now more accessibly with Dynamic Type, but Peek now also surfaces accessibility values from your application.
+Peek itself is now more accessible with Dynamic Type, but Peek can also surface accessibility details from your application.

-## More

-- Dynamic Type – more accessible than ever
-- Haptic Feedback – on supported devices
+## Less Code & Dependencies

-- Less code – an all new architecture, leaving a very small footprint on your application.
+Thanks to an all new architecture Peek is also now smaller.
+Providing more features with much less code, leaving a very small footprint on your application.

 # Ready to get started?